 Isn’t it cruel to force someone to live in a tiny house?
 Why don’t we just build more affordable housing?

-Building tiny homes is a relatively inexpensive, scalable, and achievable solution to get our homeless neighbors off the ground, out of the tents, and into a secure space until permanent affordable housing can be obtained.
+Building tiny homes and villages is an inexpensive, scalable, and achievable homelessness solution to get our homeless neighbors off the ground, out of the tents, and into a safe, secure, and dignified space until permanent affordable housing can be obtained.

 side-by-side photo showing tiny homes for the homeless as a solution to homelessness vs. a tent encampment in Seattle's SODO neighborhood